JoeLeavitt/postgres-airflow-etl/README.md

 The DAG is now ready to be manually executed.
 To do so, click the play button on the end of the row and choose "Trigger DAG".
 The task is now running, and you can refresh the page to see an indication of its progress.
-Wait about 10 seconds (in my testing, the task finished instantly) and refresh the page.
+Wait about 10 seconds (in my testing, the DAG finished nearly instantly) and refresh the page.
 Click the green outlined circle in the `Runs` column and select the graph view of the DAG.
 You can also click each node in the DAG to view the task logs and details.